6 Best Hardware Wallets for 2024: Top Crypto Wallets Reviewed!

 Each of the wallets mentioned here today comes with the vitally important feature of being able to back up your wallet so you will be able to restore your wallet, and your funds, should you lose or damage the wallet that stores your private keys, so please follow good crypto security etiquette 101 and always ALWAYS be sure to back up any wallet you use, software or hardware.
 Keeping those recovery seed phrases stored safely will likely be the only way to recover your funds should something go astray with your crypto storage method of choice.

 I highly recommend checking out our article on How to Keep Your Crypto Safe for a comprehensive article on all the best practices and steps you can take to ensure you are using crypto in the safest and most secure manner possible.
+We also have an article: How Does a Hardware Wallet Work if you want to get into the nitty gritty.

-Top 5 Best Hardware Wallets for Cold Storage Solutions
+Top 6 Best Hardware Wallets for Cold Storage Solutions

 There are a number of hardware wallets on the market and choosing the right one can be tricky.
-That’s why we’ve put together a handy guide to our top five below.
+That’s why we’ve put together a handy guide to our top hardware wallets below.
 There are a few things to weigh up before choosing which one is right for you and we’ll consider all of these in relation to each wallet:

 • Security: Although hardware wallets are the safest option out there, some are more secure than others.